What are ultrasound-guided injections?

 What are corticosteroid injections and what are the benefits?

 Some of the most common injectable steroids given are hydrocortisone, triamcinolone and methylprednisolone.
-In some cases, a corticosteroid injection can aid not only in treating inflammation, but also in diagnosing your condition if it is unclear which particular area is causing your pain.
+In some cases, a corticosteroid injection can aid not only in treating inflammation, but also in diagnosing your condition if it’s unclear which particular area is causing your pain.

-Corticosteroid injections are administered into joints or soft tissue structures, like the ankle, elbow, hip, knee, shoulder, spine or wrist.
+Corticosteroid injections are administered into joints or soft tissue structures, such as the ankle, elbow, hip, knee, shoulder, spine or wrist.
 The small joints in the hands or feet can also benefit from this treatment.

 Arthrosamid injections